Cara Delevingne: Personal life

-Delevingne is queer and pansexual, having previously identified as bisexual.
+Delevingne is a lesbian, which she publicly revealed in 2026, after having previously identified as pansexual.
+She had previously identified as bisexual and spoken about overcoming shame surrounding her sexuality.
 In June 2015, she confirmed that she was in a relationship with American musician St. Vincent.
 They separated in September 2016.
 In May 2018, Delevingne came out as genderfluid.
 She uses she/her pronouns.
 In June 2019, she confirmed that she was in a relationship with actress and model Ashley Benson.
 In April 2020, the couple split after two years of dating.
 Delevingne has been dating musician Leah Mason, also known as Minke, since 2022.
+In June 2026, Delevingne revealed at The Louis Theroux Podcast that she was "entangled" with Amber Heard, her co-star in London Fields, following Heard's divorce from Johnny Depp.

 Delevingne is a self-described animal lover.
 Following the killing of Cecil the lion in 2015, she auctioned off her personal TAG Heuer watch in aid of wildlife conservation, raising £18,600 for WildCRU.
 She founded EcoResolution, an environmental justice platform with Advaya and has given speeches about climate change and supported stronger environmental regulation.
 She supports making ecocide a crime at the International Criminal Court stating "mass damage and destruction of nature is called ecocide and it should be an international crime, just like genocide."
 In 2021, Delevingne joined the Rewriting Extinction campaign to fight the climate and biodiversity crisis through comics.
 She co-created at least one short story comic in The Most Important Comic Book on Earth: Stories to Save the World, which was released on 28 October 2021 by DK.
 She said about the campaign, "Through storytelling, community building and action we rewrite the cultural narratives driving extinction."